tarmylan/luatable/README.md

 # LuaTable

-LuaTable is a simple parser and generator for Lua tables.
+LuaTable is a simple implementation of Lua table parser and generator.

 ## Examples